 It occurs for a short time, usually 2 to 14 days, and its treatment is done by removing the food or medication that cause diarrhea.
 It is usually caused by poor absorption of some nutrients such as lactose and fructose, but the cause may also be the use of medication such as antacids, laxatives and nutritional supplements.

 Severe diarrhea can cause other problems such as anal fissures, which should be treated using healing ointments.
+See more about the treatment of anal fissures.

 Chronic diarrhea arises when fluid and constant bowel movements last for more than 2 weeks.
 In these cases, it is common for the doctor to order blood, stools, or colonoscopy tests to investigate the cause of the problem.